NamanSatish/namansatish.github.io/_projects/proj_2.md

     </div>
 </div>

-Here, we have a landscape image that has been blurred then sharpened.
-The original to sharpened image shows greater contrast and detail in the wood shingles, and the text in the bottom left is more legible.
+Here, we have a landscape image that has been blurred and then sharpened.
+The original sharpened image shows greater contrast and detail in the wood shingles, and the text in the bottom left is more legible.
 The sharpened image also has the circular window in the center more defined.
-The blurred image then sharpened image shows a similar level of contrast in the wood shingles, but without the detail.
+The blurred and then sharpened image shows a similar level of contrast in the wood shingles but without detail.
 The text in the bottom left has regained its legibility, and the circular window shares the same level of contrast as the sharpened image, but without the detail.

 <div class="row l-page">
     <div class="col-sm mt-3 mt-md-0">